 Caroline believes in a community that meets people where they are at and pitches in to help when needed.
 Prior to moving to Victoria, Caroline was an active member and director of the United Way Central and Northern Vancouver Island.
-She and Paula Bosenberg authored the chapter Wills, Trusts, Estates and Adult Guardianship for the 2019 Annual Review of Law & Practice, a publication of the Continuing Legal Education Society of British Columbia.
+She and Paula Bosenberg authorized the chapter Wills, Trusts, Estates and Adult Guardianship for the 2019 Annual Review of Law & Practice, a publication of the Continuing Legal Education Society of British Columbia.

 Caroline has been a long-time member of the Canadian Bar Association and is a member of the Canadian Tax Foundation.